frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 Every time this bad code calls `App`, the bad code resets `counter` back to zero.
 The fact that the bad code increased `counter` by one doesn't matter - the `App` function doesn't remember the old value, and just unconditionally sets the `counter` to be zero each time the bad component is called, and then renders that new `0`.
 We need some way of "remembering" the value in that variable.

 This is where "Hooks" come in.
-There is clever code inside of the definition of `useState` that remembers the variable's value each time we call `App`.
+There is clever code inside of the definition of `useState` that remembers the variable's value each time the `App` function is called by React.
 When you call the State Setter Function, it first updates the value on the Hook, then re-renders the Component Function.
-Because we're not relying on a normal variable,
+Because we're not relying on a normal variable, React knows to use the latest updated value (which will now be `1`) instead of the initial value `0`.

 How does this magic work?
 You can watch a longer explanation [here](https://www.youtube.com/watch?v=1VVfMVQabx0), but basically the idea is the "Hooks" are just being stored in an array that lives outside of the Component Function.
 Even though the Component Function's execution may end, that same array will be available in the Component Function's next execution.
 This is why we must never put `useState` inside of conditional statements, loops, or other complex control flow - we need to call `useState` in the same order every time, so that each piece of the State matches between renders.